 See the lovely blooms at Orange County Arboretum.

 Where to See Cherry Blossoms in Orange County

 Orange County Arboretum – Montgomery

-While these grounds include a few cherry trees and other flowering trees, the real star of the show is the very large tulip display that usually blooms between mid-April through mid-May, depending on the weather.
-The 53 acres of gardens, trees, and walkways are located in Thomas Bull Memorial Park (use the Grove Street entrance) and are open to the public free of charge from dawn to dusk year round.
+While these grounds include a few cherry trees and other flowering trees, the real star is the extensive tulip display that usually blooms mid-April through mid-May, depending on the weather.
+The 53 acres of gardens, trees, and walkways are located in Thomas Bull Memorial Park (use the Grove Street entrance) and are open to the public free of charge from dawn to dusk year-round.
 While you're at Thomas Bull, check out the spectacularly awesome Sally's Dream playground.